From Symmetry to Geometry: Tractable Nonconvex Problems: Critical Points of Low Rank Matrix Factorization

-where the columns $\mb \phi_i$ are generated by appropriately scaling $r' \le r$ orthogonal eigenvectors of $\mb X_0$: and setting any remaining $\mb \phi_\ell$ to $\mb 0$.
+with the indices $\Brac{ i_1,i_2,\cdots,i_{r'} } \subseteq [r]$, and setting any remaining $\mb \phi_\ell$ to $\mb 0$.
 In words, equivalence classes of critical points are generated by selecting subsets of the eigenvectors of $\mb X_0$.
 Selecting the $r$ leading eigenvectors, as in \eqref{eqn:opt-factorization}, gives a global minimizer.
-The curvature at other critical points can be studied through the hessian
+The curvature at other critical points can be studied through the Hessian

 Evaluating this at critical points, and using orthogonality of the eigenvectors $\mb \xi_i$, we can observe that: \begin{itemize} \item {\em Saddle points} occur at any critical point $\bar{\mb U}$ that is not generated by choosing $r$ lead eigenvectors.
 Suppose that $\bar{\mb U} = \mb \Phi \mb \Gamma$, and $\mb \phi_\ell = \mb 0$ for some $\ell > r$.
 Then there is some lead eigenvector $\pm \mb \xi_i$ ($i \le r$) which does not participate in $\mb \Phi$.
 Consider a perturbation $\pm \mb W = \mb \xi_i \mb e_\ell^* \mb \Gamma$ which moves $\mb \phi_\ell$ in the direction of the neglected eigenvector $\mb \xi_i$ or its negative.
 The second derivative of $\varphi$ in this direction is simply